 Falling prices is the perfect opportunity for Indian consumers to enjoy a dramatic impact on their financial savings.
 India consumers are being very careful in terms of spending, as per their regimen.
 However, instead of being cautious, the need of the hour is to be smart.

-The identification of simple measures to cut down expenses helps Indian consumers enhance their saving and build a healthy corpus of funds, without compromising on the standard of living.
+The identification of simple measures to cut down expenses helps Indian consumers enhance their saving and build a healthy corpus of, without compromising on the standard of living.

 2 Ways to save additional 3.7 crore rupees over a period of 20 years